First asylum seeker boat in 4 years reaches Australia

 Another report from June showed a 10-year-old refugee attempted self-harm by ingesting some sharp metal objects similar to fencing wire.

-Former child psychologist Vernon Reynolds, who was employed on the island by the Australian government’s health care contractor from August 2016 to April 2018 said she was concerned that some refugee children would die.
+Former child psychologist Vernon Reynolds, who was employed on the island by the Australian government’s health care contractor from August 2016 to April 2018 said he was concerned that some refugee children would die.

-“I’m reasonably surprised that no one has,” she told the ABC.
+“I’m reasonably surprised that no one has,” he told the ABC.

 Reynolds said the children were exhibiting signs of severe trauma.

-Note: This story has been corrected to fix gender from “she” to “he” in 14-15th paragraphs.